balancer/scaffold-balancer-v3/README.md

 # LoyaltyHook - BAL Hookathon submission

-An innovative Balancer V3 Pool Hook designed to incentivize user engagement and loyalty by rewarding users with Loyalty Tokens (`LOYALTY`) and providing dynamic fee adjustments based on their loyalty level.
+A Balancer V3 hook designed to incentivize user engagement and loyalty by rewarding users with Loyalty Tokens (`LOYALTY`) and providing dynamic fee adjustments based on their loyalty level.

 ## 🪧 Table of Contents